sanko/infix/docs/signatures.md

-# The Infix Signature and Type System
+# The infix Signature and Type System

 ### Part 1: Introduction